kevin-kretz/Google-Tech-Dev-Guide/Foundations of Programming/Problem 2/README.md

 This is a simple "warm-up" drill for a Java based exercise.

 ## My Solution
 This coding problem was pretty simple.
-I simply made to strings: one for the previous letters, and one for my final string.
+I simply made two strings: one for the previous letters, and one for my final string.
 I simply added my current letter to the previous letters string, and then took that list and added it to my final string.

 You can view my solution here: <a href="mySolution.java">My Solution</a>